Yuri Verkoshansky and the Soviets likely have the earliest claim to having invented something akin to velocity based training in the 1950s.

 Metric VBT

-Metric VBT uses a patented computer vision system to accurately track barbells at 60fps with HD video from a range of phone positions.
-The app provides real-time velocity feedback, detailed analysis, video storage/sharing, and a full workout builder to log your training with a Pro or Teams subscription.
+Metric VBT is a barbell velocity tracking app that uses a custom built and patented computer vision system to accurately track a range of barbell and trapbar exercises at 60fps with HD video from a range of phone positions.
+The app provides velocity, range of motion, tempo and power data, bar path directly embedded into video playback, real-time audible velocity and fatigue feedback, detailed analysis and progress tracking, estimated 1RM, load velocity profiling, video storage/sharing, and a full workout builder to log your training with a Pro or Teams subscription.
 Metric tracks velocity on over 60 barbell lifts and variations along with the ability to create your own custom lifts.

 Website: www.metric.coach ↗︎